 In previous years both Royal Mail, Tracked Customer and Amazon had concerns about the shortage of York Containers across the network and additional costs incurred by losing approximately 15% of York fill capacity when inserting Cardboard Sleeve false bases into York Containers.
 In line with the York Container SSoW, York Containers will be filled and stacked with parcels/packets larger than shoe box size without any form of Cardboard Sleeve or false base etc. This approach is only applied to larger items and Sleeves, Bases and Cross Members will not be removed for smaller packet items, i.e., those smaller than a shoe box size.
 Those packets will continue to be loaded into York Containers with either an ALP Sleeve (preferable) or a full Cardboard Sleeve with a cross-member and false base fitted.
 This was jointly examined and found to be the best approach.

-The York Container SSoW states under the heading of ‘Approved Loads’ that ‘Loose strapped bundles, Boxes, provided they are of sufficient dimensions, such as they will be retained by the load retention straps and container framework.’
+The York Container SSoW, under the heading of ‘Approved Loads’ includes the following:- ‘loose strapped bundles and boxes which are of sufficient dimensions, that they will be retained by the load retention straps and metal container framework.’
 (See Attachment).